Primary amoebic meningoencephalitis: History

 In 1899, Franz Schardinger first discovered and documented an amoeba he called Amoeba gruberi that could transform into a flagellate.
 The genus Naegleria was established by Alexis Alexeieff in 1912, who grouped the flagellate amoeba.
 He coined the term Naegleria after Kurt Nägler, who researched amoebae.
 It was not until 1965 that doctors Malcolm Fowler and Rodney F. Carter in Adelaide, Australia reported the first four human cases of amoebic meningoencephalitis.
 These cases involved four Australian children, one in 1961 and the rest in 1965, all of whom had succumbed to the illness.
-Their work on amebo-flagellates has provided an example of how a protozoan can effectively live both freely in the environment, and in a human host.
+Their work on amoebo-flagellates has provided an example of how a protozoan can effectively live both freely in the environment, and in a human host.

 In 1966, Butt termed the infection resulting from N. fowleri primary amoebic meningoencephalitis (PAM) to distinguish this central nervous system (CNS) invasion from other secondary invasions made by other amoebae such as Entamoeba histolytica.
 A retrospective study determined the first documented case of PAM possibly occurred in Britain in 1909.
 In 1966, four cases were reported in the US.
 By 1968, the causative organism, previously thought to be a species of Hartmannella, was identified as a novel species of Naegleria.
 This same year, the occurrence of sixteen cases over three years (1962–1965) was reported in Ústí nad Labem, Czechoslovakia.
 In 1970, Carter named the species of amoeba N. fowleri, after Malcolm Fowler.